HighwayChile/CS290_WINTER24/assignment0.md

 &nbsp;&nbsp;&nbsp;&nbsp;The Bad:
   - There is no cohesive, unifying reason to have the site
   - Little interaction on the site
-  - Lack of options for user
+  - Lack of options for user (dark mode, suggested pages, etc)

 ------------------------
-2) pcpartpicker.com
+pcpartpicker.com
 ------------------------
 &nbsp;&nbsp;&nbsp;&nbsp;The Good:
   - I like the simplicity of the UI on the home page
   - Updated constantly, rarely showing out of date info
   - Aesthetically appealing
-  - easy to find and change search filters/parameters
+  - Easy change search filters/parameters

 &nbsp;&nbsp;&nbsp;&nbsp;The Bad:
-  - Hard to find some PC parts in the dropdowns, i.e. Monitors
+  - Hard to find some PC parts in the dropdowns, like Monitors
   - Not a complete list of internet PC part deals

 ------------------------
-3) reddit.com and old.reddit.com
+reddit.com and old.reddit.com
 ------------------------
 &nbsp;&nbsp;&nbsp;&nbsp;The Good:
   - The visual layout is great for a forum